 International Business Machines Corp.
-(IBM) turned its Watson computer into a virtual assistant to cancer doctors, showing how it’s converting the high-powered machine into a revenue generator.
+(IBM:US) turned its Watson computer into a virtual assistant to cancer doctors, showing how it’s converting the high-powered machine into a revenue generator.

 “This is a major milestone in IBM’s commercialization of Watson,” said Manoj Saxena, IBM’s general manager for Watson solutions.
 “We have significant plans this year for scaling Watson.”